he-gong/instagram-scraper/README.md

 # Preface by He-Gong
-This is forked from rarcega/instagram-scraper
+This is forked from rarcega/instagram-scraper.
+Thank rarcega a lot.

 Tqdm is a library for progress bar but it will cause bugs when I scrape hashtag.
 So I removed tqdm.
 I also fixed indent in `__scrape_query`.
 Many actions shouldn't be taken when the file is not what we want and shouldn't be counted into the maximum files.